null.gif (43 bytes)

 fact_vertical.gif (559 bytes)

-Wolf attacks are extremely rare.
-There has only been one documented case of healthy wild wolves killing a human in North America.
-It is believed that these animals were habituated to garbage.
+There is no documented case of a healthy wild wolf killing a human in North America.
 By comparison, domestic dogs attack 3 million and kill 20 people each year.
 Wild non-socialized wolves fear humans and are rarely seen.

 myth_label.gif (742 bytes) Wolves kill thousands of livestock each year, forcing farmers out of business.